Skip to Content

 Credit: noracooks.com

-Additionally, it contains isoflavones, which are antioxidants that have various health benefits.
+Additionally, it contains isoflavones, which have various health benefits.

-To ensure your tofu nuggets are crispy, make sure you press your tofu well before coating it in breadcrumbs.
+Make sure you press your tofu well before coating it in breadcrumbs for crispness.
 This tofu press here does a pretty good job.

 Per Serving: